 - A change in your worldview or spirituality

-- Physical symptoms, including sleep and appetite disturbances, nausea and dizziness
+- Physical symptoms, including appetite and sleep disturbances, nausea and dizziness

 Here’s how you can prevent and treat compassion fatigue